Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

     noise = 1.0 * (rand(len(X1), len(X2)) - 0.5)
     y2 = y1 + noise

-Now, we will create an *IT2TSK_ML* object with two inputs, four rules, parameters bounded by −π and π, interval type-2 Gaussian sets with uncertain mean values, and a genetic algorithm configured with a population size of 200, 100 iterations, 500 mutations, 50 combinations, and an elite assumption of 2%.
+Now, we will create an *IT2TSK_ML* object with two inputs, four rules, and parameters bounded between −π and π.
+The model will use interval type-2 Gaussian sets with uncertain mean values, and it will be trained using a genetic algorithm configured with a population size of 200, 100 iterations, 500 mutations, 50 combinations, and an elite proportion of 2%.

 .. code-block:: python